alta3/linux-unattended-installation/readme.md

     `./ubuntu/20.04/build-iso.sh  ~/.ssh/.ssh/id_rsa.pub ~/my-first-iso.iso`

-11. Now do the same thing, this time like this:
+    >It is not recommended, but you can do the same thing with no paramters, like this:

     `./ubuntu/20.04/build-iso.sh`